 Cold press juicers (masticating juicers)

-Cold press juicers work very differently to their centrifugal counterparts.
-You might need to chop your fruit first, but cold press juicers slowly squeeze fruit with great results.
-You may have to wait longer, but the slower system means that cold press juicers can extract more from your ingredients.
-So, fewer nutrients going to waste.
+Cold press juicers work very differently to their centrifugal juice extractors - see below.
+You might need to chop your fruit first, but cold press juicers slowly squeeze fruit.
+You may have to wait longer, but the slower system means that cold press juicers can extract more nutrients from your fruit.
+Less haste, less waste.

 Speaking of nutrients, cold press juicers are cold for a reason.
 Because of heat and oxidation, enzymes and vitamins in centrifugal-made juice break down much faster.
 Your cold press juice is likely to be more nutritious and have a longer shelf life.
-You’ll also get a deliciously appetising opaque colour that makes you want to dive right in.
-It’s worth remembering that cold press juicers can extract more from leafy ingredients like kale, which you’ll easily be able to tell from the bright, bold colour of your juice.
+You'll also get that opaque juice colour you see in premium fruit juices.
+They also work great when you add leafy greens like kale.

 Centrifugal juice extractors